 Pound the meat lightly to tenderise it.

 Mix the ingredients in a bowl and then add the mixture into a large ziplock bag.
+Remove as much air as possible, zip it up and place it into a bowl in case it starts leaking.

 Refrigerate overnight or for 8 - 24hrs.

-Preheat the Pellet Grill to 70 °c
+Preheat your barbecue, kamado, offset or pellet Grill to about 70 °c

 Place the beef strips inside the grill, spreading them evenly.